usiddique81/QVAR-Hoops/README.md

 # QVAR Hoops
-This is the repository template for Umair Siddique's UCLA ECEM202A / CSM213A project, titled QVAR Hoops.
+This is the repository for Umair Siddique's UCLA ECEM202A / CSM213A project, titled QVAR Hoops.

 The folders are used as follows: